-Announcement on train dwelling time.

 Train Information Announcement will only announce at the zone platform to give information to the passanger at the related platform area.

 Alarm information announcement will be categorize based on the alarm purpose.
 This can be based on alarm level, location, or intended actor (public or non-public).